Arunk47001/Arunk47001/README.md

 - Improving **real-time and large-scale analytics pipelines**
 - Designing **high-performance AWS data platforms**
 - Solving business problems in **IoT, energy, and operational analytics**

 ---

-## Why Recruiters and Hiring Managers May Be Interested

-- Proven experience in **production data engineering** with measurable impact
-- Strong combination of **data engineering + AI application development**
-- Experience with **modern AWS services** used in enterprise data platforms
-- Ability to work across engineering, analytics, and business-facing use cases
-- Clear focus on building systems that are **scalable, reliable, and cost-aware**

----

 ## Let's Connect